TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/javascript/index.md

 {% endraw %}

-Fibonacci in Javascript was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

+- Marius
 - Parker Johansen

-- Marius
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
 The solution was first committed on Oct 04 2018 13:17:58.
 As a result, documentation below may be outdated.